makaronz/StillOnTime/backend/DATABASE.md

 ## Overview

-This document describes the database setup for the StillOnTime Film Schedule Automation System using PostgreSQL with Prisma ORM.
+This document describes the database setup for the StillOnTime Film Schedule Automation System using PostgreSQL with Kysely Query Builder.

 ## Database Schema